Currently Browsing

 Jessica Sanders is the Director of Social Outreach for Learn2Earn, a San Diego-based education organization that offers Read-A-Thon fundraisers and reading motivation tools for teachers and schools.
 She grew up reading books like The Giver and Holes, and is passionate about making reading as exciting for young kids today as it has always been for her.
 Follow Learn2Earn on Twitter and Facebook, and check out their new ebook, How to Bring Technology Into the Classroom, just $2.99 on Amazon.com.

-Chemistry & Forensics: Increasing Engagement Through An Integrated Approach
+Chemistry and Forensics: Increasing Engagement Through An Integrated Approach

-Chemistry & Forensics: Increasing Engagement Through an Integrated Approach
+Chemistry and Forensics: Increasing Engagement Through an Integrated Approach

 Popular television shows like Law & Order: SVU have captivated countless audiences by providing a bridge between chemistry, forensics, and the law.
 Help Teaching understands the challenges of engaging students in chemistry as a discipline and as a practice.
 Here are some ideas and strategies to help make chemistry come alive through forensics during National Chemistry Week and throughout the year.